Introduction to neighbourhood and community-led plans

 Local Green Space designation

-Communities can request important green spaces within their neighbourhoods to be recognised as Local Green Spaces, which prevents development on these sites.
+Local Green Space designation provides a strong presumption against development for areas of land recognised as 'demonstrably special' to the local community.
 In law, Local Green Spaces can be designated either in the district-wide Local Plan or in a Neighbourhood Plan.
-The Local Plan preparation has reached a stage where additional designations will not be proposed, so to secure this status is through a neighbourhood plan.
+The Local Plan preparation has reached a stage where additional designations cannot be proposed, so to secure this status is through a neighbourhood plan.
 The toolkit we developed to help communities secure Local Green Spaces through the Local Plan should help communities looking to designate Local Green Space within a Neighbourhood Plan.

 Advice for communities